Diseases & Conditions

-Arthritis is inflammation of one or more of your joints that causes pain and stiffness.
-While arthritis is mainly an adult disease, some forms affect children.
+Arthritis is inflammation of one or more of the body's joints that causes pain and stiffness.
+Although arthritis is mainly an adult disease, some forms affect children.

 There are many types of arthritis.
-Some of these include osteoarthritis, rheumatoid arthritis, post-traumatic arthritis, septic arthritis, and psoriatic arthritis.
+They include osteoarthritis, inflammatory arthritis, posttraumatic arthritis, and septic (infectious) arthritis.

-Arthritis is a disease of the joint.
-A joint is where the ends of two or more bones meet.
-The knee joint, for example, is formed between the bones of the lower leg (the tibia and the fibula) and the thighbone (the femur).
-The hip joint is where the top of the thighbone (femoral head) meets a concave portion of the pelvis (the acetabulum).
+Arthritis is a joint disease.
+A joint exists where the ends of two or more bones meet.
+The knee joint, for example, is formed between the bones of the lower leg (tibia and fibula) and the thighbone (femur).
+The hip joint is located where the top of the thighbone (femoral head) meets the cup portion of the pelvis (acetabulum).

 Cartilage.
-A smooth tissue of cartilage covers the ends of bones in a joint.
-Cartilage cushions the bone and allows the joint to move easily without the friction that would come with bone-on-bone contact.
+A smooth layer of cartilage covers the ends of bones in a joint.
+Cartilage cushions the bone and allows the joint to move easily without the friction that would occur with bone-on-bone contact.

 Synovium.
 A joint is enclosed by a fibrous capsule that is lined with a tissue called the synovium, which produces a fluid that also helps to reduce friction and wear in a joint.

 Muscles, tendons, and ligaments.
 Ligaments connect the bones and keep the joint stable.
 Muscles and tendons power the joint and enable it to move.

-Still others, such as rheumatoid arthritis or lupus arthritis, are the result of a systemic disease throughout the body.
+Inflammatory arthritis, such as rheumatoid arthritis or lupus arthritis, is the result of a systemic disease throughout the body.

-Regardless of whether the cause is from injury, normal wear and tear, or disease, the joint becomes inflamed, causing swelling, pain and stiffness.
+Regardless of whether arthritis is caused by injury, normal wear and tear, or systemic disease, the affected joint becomes inflamed, causing swelling, pain, and stiffness.
 Inflammation is one of the body's normal reactions to injury or disease.
 In arthritic joints, however, inflammation may cause long-lasting or permanent disability when it destroys the joint's cartilge.

 The most common type of arthritis is osteoarthritis.
-Also known as "wear and tear" arthritis, osteoarthritis occurs when the cartilage that cushions and protects the ends of your bones gradually wears away.
+Also known as wear and tear arthritis, osteoarthritis occurs when the cartilage that cushions and protects the ends of bones gradually wears away.

-In many cases, bone growths called "spurs" develop at the edges of osteoarthritic joints.
-The bone can become hard and firm (sclerosis).
+In many cases, bone growths called spurs develop at the edges of osteoarthritic joints.
+The bone can become harder (sclerosis).
 The joint becomes inflamed, causing pain and swelling.
 Continued use of the joint is painful.

 Rheumatoid arthritis is a chronic autoimmune disease that afects many parts of the body, but mainly the joints.
 The body's immune system, which normally protects the body, begins to produce substances that attack the body.
 In rheumatoid arthritis, the joint lining swells, invading surrounding tissues.
 Chemical substances are produced that attack and destroy the joint surface.